lakshmikhabbas/ui-challenge-2/README.md

 ### Challenge

 Your challenge is to implement the following designs given in the below section and fulfil the functional requirements listed below.
-Implement the design using any one of the **component based frameworks**.
+Implement the design using any one of the **component based js frameworks**.
 Popular component based js frameworks are [React](https://facebook.github.io/react/), [Angular >= 2](https://angular.io/).. etc. Feel free to choose any other component based frameworks you are familiar with.

 **NOTE:**
 1. Implement this task using plain html, css(sass, less) without any css frameworks (like: bootstrap, materialize)